FallibleInc/security-guide-for-developers/security-checklist.md

 - [ ] If developing for enterprise customers, adhere to compliance requirements.
 If AWS S3, consider using the feature to [encrypt data](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html).
 If using AWS EC2, consider using the feature to use encrypted volumes (even boot volumes can be encypted now).

 ##### PEOPLE
-- [ ] Setup an email (e.g. security@coolcorp.io) and a page for security researchers to report vulnerabilities.
+- [ ] Set up an email (e.g. security@coolcorp.io) and a page for security researchers to report vulnerabilities.
 - [ ] Depending on what you are making, limit access to your user databases.
 - [ ] Be polite to bug reporters.
 - [ ] Have your code review done by a fellow developer from a secure coding perspective.
 (More eyes)
 - [ ] In case of a hack or data breach, check previous logs for data access, ask people to change passwords.
 You might require an audit by external agencies depending on where you are incorporated.
-- [ ] Setup [Netflix's Scumblr](https://github.com/Netflix/Scumblr) to hear about talks about your organization on social platforms and Google search.
+- [ ] Set up [Netflix's Scumblr](https://github.com/Netflix/Scumblr) to hear about talks about your organization on social platforms and Google search.